Convex-Dev/design/docs/cad/003_encoding/README.md

 Note: These Tags are chosen to aid human readability, such that the first hexadecimal digit `b` suggests "binary" or "boolean", and the second hexadecimal digit represents the bit value.

-### `0x10` - `0x18` Integer ("SmallInt")
+### `0x10` - `0x18` Integer (Long)

 ```Encoding
 0x1n <n bytes of numeric data>
 ```

-A small integer value is encoded by the Tag byte followed by `n` bytes representing the signed 2's complement  numeric value of the Integer.
-The integer must be represented in the minimum possible number of bytes (can be 0 additional bytes for the specific value `0`).
+A Long value is encoded by the Tag byte followed by `n` bytes representing the signed two's complement numeric value of the Integer.
+The Integer MUST be represented in the minimum possible number of bytes - excess leading bytes are an invalid encoding.

 Note: The value zero is conveniently encoded in this scheme as the single byte `0x10`